-We have audited the accompanying balance sheets of Northeast Bank (the Bank) as of June 30, 2022 and 2021, the related statements of income, comprehensive income, changes in shareholders' equity and cash flows for each of the three years in the period ended June 30, 2022, and the related notes to the financial statements (collectively, the financial statements).
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Bank as of June 30, 2022 and 2021, and the results of its operations and its cash flows for each of the three years in the period ended June 30, 2022, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying balance sheets of Northeast Bank (the Bank) as of June 30, 2023 and 2022, the related statements of income, comprehensive income, changes in shareholders' equity and cash flows for each of the three years in the period ended June 30, 2023, and the related notes to the financial statements.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Bank as of June 30, 2023 and 2022, and the results of its operations and its cash flows for each of the three years in the period ended June 30, 2023, in conformity with accounting principles generally accepted in the United States of America.

-We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the Bank's internal control over financial reporting as of June 30, 2022, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission in 2013, and our report dated September 9, 2022 expressed an unqualified opinion on the effectiveness of the Bank's internal control over financial reporting.
+We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the Bank's internal control over financial reporting as of June 30, 2023, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission in 2013, and our report dated September 8, 2023, expressed an unqualified opinion on the effectiveness of the Bank's internal control over financial reporting.